iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/consensus/introduction.md

 :::info

-You can learn more about a formal description of consensus protocols supporting both safety and liveness in the [Ebb-and-FlowProtocols: AResolutionoftheAvailability-FinalityDilemma paper](https://arxiv.org/pdf/2009.04987).
+You can learn more about a formal description of consensus protocols supporting both safety and liveness in the [Ebb and Flow Protocols: A Resolution of the Availability-Finality Dilemma  paper](https://arxiv.org/pdf/2009.04987).

 :::